Directed, Independent, and Senior Thesis Research

 Directed Research (PSYC 0350)

 Directed research provides opportunities for students to become familiar with and participate in ongoing research projects under the direction of a faculty member.
 Students gain first-hand experience in many aspects of the process of psychological research and also learn to write technical articles in psychology by preparing a paper that describes the project using APA style.
-Note: this course does NOT count for the 300-level elective for the psychology major, joint major, or minor.

 Advanced Research (PSYC 0500)